-4. This report provides the summary outputs of the detailed budget planning process undertaken by the Culture, Communities and Business Services (CCBS) Department of which the Recreation, Heritage and Rural Affairs Services are a part for 2022/23 and the revised budget for 2021/22.
+4. This report provides the revised budget for 2021/22 and the summary outputs of the 2022/23 budget planning process for the Corporate Health and Safety service.
 This process has been undertaken against a backdrop of considerable uncertainty, both in terms of the resources available to the Council and the ongoing impacts of Covid-19 on service delivery.
-As we transition towards a 'new normal' post-Covid, the distinction between latent and longer term Covid impacts and
+As we transition towards a

-'business as usual' financial pressures is difficult to establish.
+'new normal' post-Covid, the distinction between latent and longer term Covid impacts and 'business as usual' financial pressures is difficult to establish.
 For the purposes of budget setting, the impact of Covid-19 continues to be dealt with as a discrete one-off financial impact as far as possible, separate from the business as usual medium term financial strategy.

 - 5. The 2021 Spending Review announced a 3% per annum real terms increase in local government core spending power to 2024/25.
 In 2022/23, local authorities will benefit from a considerable boost to grant funding allocated through the local government finance settlement, however this is set against a requirement for £26m additional grant as part of the SP2023 programme.
 The Spending Review has therefore not diminished the challenges that the authority faces in securing financial sustainability over the medium term. - 6.
 The current financial strategy which the County Council operates works on the basis of a two year cycle of delivering departmental savings targets, with deficits in the intervening years being met from the Budget Bridging Reserve (BBR).
 In line with this strategy, there will be no new savings proposals presented as part of the 2022/23 budget setting process.
 Savings targets for 2023/24 were approved as part of the MTFS in July 2020 and detailed savings proposals, developed through the Savings Programme to 2023 (SP2023), were agreed by Cabinet and County Council during October and November last year. - 7.
 The anticipated delay to delivery of some aspects of the existing Transformation to 2019 (Tt2019) and Transformation to 2021 (Tt2021) programmes has been factored into our financial planning, and a combination of one-off corporate and departmental funding will be provided to bridge the forecast savings gap in 2021/22 and 2022/23.
 As of November 2021, £9m of Tt2019 savings and £38m of Tt2021 savings have yet to be delivered, in addition to the £80m of SP2023 savings required by 2023/24.
 The Council therefore faces the substantial challenge of delivering three overlapping change programmes, requiring a total of £127m budget savings.
-The report discusses the specific issues impacting delivery of the savings programmes for CCBS of which the Recreation, Heritage and Rural Affairs Services are a part in Section H. - 8.
+The report discusses the specific issues impacting delivery of the savings programme for Corporate Health and Safety in Section F. - 8.
 The report also provides an update on the business as usual financial position for the current year.
-The outturn forecast for 2021/22 for CCBS, excluding the financial impact of Covid-19, is for a budget saving of £2.2m of which £1.0m relates to Recreation, Heritage and Rural Affairs services. - 9.
-The proposed budget for 2022/23 for CCBS as a whole, and analysed by service for Recreation, Heritage and Rural Affairs services, is shown in Appendix 1. - 10.
-This report seeks approval for submission to the Leader and Cabinet of the revised budget for 2021/22 and detailed service budgets for 2022/23 for Recreation, Heritage and Rural Affairs Services.
-The report has been prepared in consultation with the Executive Member and will be reviewed by the Culture and Communities Select Committee.
-It will be reported to the Leader and

-Cabinet on 8 February 2022 to make final recommendations to County Council on 17 February 2022.
+The outturn forecast for the Corporate Health and Safety service for 2021/22, excluding the financial impact of Covid-19, is a budget saving of £67,000. - 9.
+The proposed budget for 2022/23 for Corporate Health and Safety is shown at Appendix 1. - 10.
+This report seeks approval for submission to the Leader and Cabinet of the revised budget for 2021/22 and proposed budget for 2022/23 for Corporate Health and Safety.
+The report has been prepared in consultation with the Executive Member and will be reviewed by the Policy and Resources Select Committee.
+It will be reported to the Leader and Cabinet on 8 February 2022 to make final recommendations to County Council on 17 February 2022.